See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 The graph on this page shows the count of affected pages over time.

-The table shows an example list of pages affected by this status + reason.
-You can click the following row elements:
+The Examples table shows an example list of pages affected by this status + reason.
+The list does not necessarily show all URLs with that issue, and is limited to 1,000 rows.
+Each example row has the following functionality:

 - Click the row to see more details about that URL.